onfido/onfido-sdk-ui/README.md

   Callback that fires when both the document and face have successfully been captured and uploaded.
   At this point you can trigger your backend to create a check by making a request to the Onfido API [create check endpoint](https://documentation.onfido.com/#create-check).
   The callback returns an object with the `variant` used for the face capture.
-The variant can be used to initiate the `facial_similarity` check.
+The variant can be used to initiate a facial similarity check.
 The data will be formatted as follow:  `{face: {variant: 'standard' | 'video'}}`.

   Here is an `onComplete` callback example: